How to Say ‘No’ When You’re Called into Work out of Hours

 Although this is inappropriate (and could be considered bad management), some bosses may continue to pester you to work, even after you’ve already told them you can’t.

-By doing so, they’re revealing that either they’re genuinely desperate or that they believe they can change your mind.
-If it’s a case of the latter, then it’s important that you don’t change your original answer, as this will only encourage their behaviour and make it increasingly harder for you to say ‘no’.
+By doing so, they’re revealing that they either are genuinely desperate or believe they can change your mind.
+If it’s a case of the latter, then it’s important that you don’t change your original answer, as this will only encourage their behavior and make it increasingly harder for you to say “no”.

 By being firm, and sticking to your original reply, you’ll show your boss that you’re unwilling to budge, and that further pestering is pointless.
 Of course, if they continue to ask, then this would be not only inappropriate but also unreasonable on your boss’s part.
 If this is the case, you may need to reassess your current situation and be a little bit stronger in your message.